gibsjose/BitHacks/README.md

 For a C implementation of some of the Bit Hacks, see Jeroen de Bruijn's repository [here](https://github.com/vidavidorra/BitOperations).

 ## Note
 This is really meant to be viewed as the Markdown source, so you can easily resize the window and interact with the code.
+I've found the best way to interact with it is either right here on GitHub, or using the [Atom](https://atom.io/) editor and the `markdown-preview` package.

 However, a PDF is also included, although currently syntax highlighting is missing until I migrate this to LaTeX.

 The PDF was generated using [Markdown to PDF](http://markdowntopdf.com).